MA in Communication for Development (60 ECTS)

 Once you submitted your completed application we will evaluate the letters that we receive from qualified candidates and rank profiles.
 This will inform central admission who will make the final decision about which students will be offered a place in the program.

-- From fall 2015 we are asking applicants to submit a ‘letter of intent’ together with their application; your qualified, completed application will be processed without the letter, but due to the high numbers of qualified students a letter should make a difference and 80% of the places are offered to students who submitted the letter
+- We are strongly encouraging applicants to submit a ‘letter of intent’ together with their application; your qualified, completed application will be processed without the letter, but due to the high numbers of qualified students a letter should make a difference and 80% of the places are offered to students who submitted the letter

 - Applications are still handled by the central Swedish admission authority and all questions about application formalities should be addressed to them first